Bells at the OSM

 A brief history

 For the past several years, the Orchestre symphonique de Montréal has nurtured the project of outfitting its percussion section with bells.
 Its team therefore approached patron Roger Dubois, the President of Groupe Canimex and a longstanding partner of the Orchestra, who generously agreed to acquire a set of ten bells reserved for use by the OSM.
 Many orchestras are equipped with bells—in Berlin, Paris, New York, Boston, Amsterdam, and Cleveland, among others.
 The symphonic repertoire comprises several works that call for carillon bells, and when orchestras do not have them available, they will often use tubular bells instead.
-The OSM is pleased to have obtained its first four bells in June 2024, to which six more will be added, in November 2024.
+The OSM is pleased to now have all ten of its carillon bells, with the first four received in June 2024 and the final six in November 2024.

 A word from Rafael